1. Home

 • Enter the MFA TOTP Key into the provided field.
 A synthetic sensor that tests MFA will cost an additional Exoprise credit once deployed.

-• When re-configuring the sensor, the TOTP Key won’t need to be re-entered unless you want to modify it in which case you should uncheck the “keep existing” option.
+• When re-configuring the sensor, the TOTP Key won’t need to be re-entered unless you want to modify it, in which case you should uncheck the “keep existing” option.

-Sensor Specific Considerations for MFA Testing
+Sensor-Specific Considerations for MFA Testing

 Outlook Web Access or OWA

-The OWA sensor has two aspects, mailbox access via the EWS API and browser based mailbox testing via the Outlook Web Access interface for sending of test messages.
+The OWA sensor has two aspects, mailbox access via the EWS API and browser-based mailbox testing via the Outlook Web Access interface for sending of test messages.
 The EWS API requests can be secured by basic auth (username/password) or OAuth.
 Basic auth has been deprecated and will be removed soon.

 Microsoft 365 has two levels of MFA enforcement, enabled and enforced.
 When enabled, non-web-interactive (EWS API) authentication with the main account credentials continues to work, but when enforced, such authentication is blocked.
 So enforced MFA may result in OWA sensors errors like this:

-Autodiscovery of the Exchange Web Service URL failed: This account is locked.
+Autodiscover of the Exchange Web Service URL failed: This account is locked.

 Since Basic auth is deprecated, our recommendation to work around this is to switch to OAuth.